DharshiBalasubramaniyam/Notes-App/README.md

 # Notes app using React js

 This is a simple notes app where users can add, edit, delete and view notes.

-For store notes used locall storage.
+Notes are stored in local storage.

 # Getting Started with Create React App